chetanprophecy/dbt-dimensional-modelling/docs/part04-create-dimension.md

 ## Part 4: Create the dimension tables

 Let's first create `dim_product` .
-The other dimension tables will use the same steps that we’re about to go through.
+The other dimension tables will use the same steps that we???re about to go through.

 ### Step 1: Create model files

-Let’s create the new dbt model files that will contain our transformation code.
+Let???s create the new dbt model files that will contain our transformation code.
 Under [adventureworks/models/marts](../adventureworks/models/marts) , create two files:

 - `dim_product.sql` : This file will contain our SQL transformation code.
 - `dim_product.yml` : This file will contain our documentation and tests for `dim_product` .

 ```
 adventureworks/models/
-└── marts
+????????? marts
-    ├── dim_product.sql
+    ????????? dim_product.sql
-    ├── dim_product.yml
+    ????????? dim_product.yml
 ```

 ### Step 2: Fetch data from the upstream tables